slingr-stack/slingr-docs/content/en/extensions/migrations/endpoint_migration_for_apps.md

 ## Creating a Http Service

-1. Once inside, go, according to the App navigation panel, to: **Model -> Services** .
+1. Once inside, go, according to the App navigation panel, to: **Extensions -> Services** .

 _Note: as an important improvement, it is no longer necessary to Deploy each endpoint to be able to access the services.
 If you have an endpoint that connects to an external system you can use the Deploy of a single specialized service._